 As a part of the campaign finar regulates the distribution of pa program, which provides publi the state committees of politic the state primary election to ca committees of political parties political parties during fiscal ye yments for t c funding to al parties.
 F andidates ar .
 Informatio the state's public qualified state ca Payments are ma nd monthly to the n on the paymen subsidy andidates and de following state ts made to Legislative Action The Board continued its support would use a different standard increase the disclosure provid contribute to independent com 2016, the legislature did not pr provisions in Chapter 211B ur I to identify i ed by unreg mittees and ass any cha ndependent expe istered associatio I funds.
 During nges to Chapter enditures, and ons that fiscal year Rulemaking The Board did not undertake r ulemaking c luring fiscal year 2016.
-Advisory Opinions Issued Related to the Campaign Finance Program The Board issued one advisory in fiscal year 2016.
-Advisory Op campaign committee could, und of office space as a constituent s corporation owned or was being payment for the space must be of the goods or services provide the corporation. inion 442 pr er certain ci service.
-The reimbursed n an amour ovided that a can rcumstances, pay opinion stated th for the office spa it equal to the fair didate's y for the use hat when a ace, the market value Campaign Finance Disclosure Reports Filed Number of Reports of Receipts a political party units, political com - Disclosure Reports Flied reporting year.
-Reporting years • - 2015 5 Election Y ear Paper Electronic Total Candidate Committee 155 442 597 Political Party Unit 113 213 326 Political Committee or Fund 77 311 388 Calendar Year 2015 Totals 345 966 1,311
+Advisory Opinions Issued Related to the Campaign Finance Program The Board issued one advisory opinion in the campaign finance program in fiscal year 2016.
+Advisory Opinion 442 provided that a candidate's campaign committee could, under certain circumstances, pay for the use of office space as a constituent service.
+The opinion stated that when a corporation owned or was being reimbursed for the office space, the payment for the space must be in an amount equal to the fair market value of the goods or services provided to avoid a prohibited contribution from the corporation.
+Campaign Finance Disclosure Reports Filed Number of Reports of Receipts and Expenditures filed by candidates, Disclosure Reports Flied political party units, political committees, and political funds during a reporting year.
+Reporting years overlap multiple fiscal years.
+2015 5 Election Y ear Paper Electronic Total Candidate Committee 155 442 597 Political Party Unit 113 213 326 Political Committee or Fund 77 311 388 Calendar Year 2015 Totals 345 966 1,311